RoboLancers/FRC-Programming-training/README.md

 ## Usage

-Each link down below corresponds to one "course" in the team training system.
+Each link down below corresponds to one "course".
 Each page will have a brief description of the topic and may include links to other resources.
 At the end of each page, there will be one or two exercises to complete.
 Once you complete them, show a lead or mentor to get checked off as having completed that course and move on to the next one as suggested on the page.
-Everything through **3.1 PID and Feedforward Control Intro** is required, but pages after it do provide useful information.

 The Examples folder contains full code for the kitbot demos.